-Please double check the installation guides >, and check for any errors or warnings in the log.
+Please double check the installation guides \nearrow , and check for any errors or warnings in the log ownCloud supports multiple PHP caching extentions:

 Cache Warnings

 No memory cache has been configured.
 To enhance your performance please configure a memcache if available.